 Adapting to Heat

 The USA Today reports that States are developing long-term plans to adapt to future heat waves.
-They are looking at creating an infrastructure so that different agencies can work together to address climate change.
+They are looking at creating an infrastructure so different agencies can work together to address climate change.

 The article says that states have transitioned from preparing for climate change as a future problem to a problem affecting them now, and its impacts will only continue to intensify.